VCityTeam/UD-Reproducibility/Computations/3DTiles/LyonTemporal/PythonCallingDocker/Readme.md

  - [install Python3.7](https://www.python.org/)

 ## Configuration step
+Edit the `demo_configuration.py` configuration file in order to setup
+ - the required output directory,
-Configure the `demo_configuration.py` file with the output_directory, the vintages (currently only 2009, 2012 and 2015 are available for the Grand Lyon) and the borough you want to include (e.g. LYON_1ER, VILLEURBANNE, etc.).
-You must also provide one database configuration per vintage (these databases hold the citygml data).
+ - the concerned vintages (currently only 2009, 2012 and 2015 are available from
+   Grand Lyon open data)
+ - the considered boroughs,
+ - the database configurations corresponding to each considered vintage (these databases will hold the integrated citygml data).

 Notes:
  * in order to configure `PG_HOST` i.e. the IP number of the host machine, you